whoisdsmith/BOOKMRKS-MTHRFCKR-II/README.md

 ---

+## Note

-## Im using Raindrop.io for my Bookmarks Manager and currently trying to build a system that will sync my bookmarks to this repo, for now I am just going to post the links to all my collections until this is incorporated automatically.
+Im using Raindrop.io for my Bookmarks Manager and currently trying to build a system that will sync my bookmarks to this repo, for now I am just going to post the links to all my collections until this is incorporated automatically.

+---

 ![](https://up.raindrop.io/collection/thumbs/386/340/40/4d817c90a18e46e0dfa0348c510b1d0d.png)